DrWaleedAYousef/My-Stuff-To-Share/README.md

   * Have your `LaTeX` files modular as if you write a code (`LaTeX` is exactly a code).
 For example, have each Section in a separate `tex` file to be `\input` in the main file, and so on...
   * Isolate your preamble in, e.g., `Preamble.tex` and try to make it generic for other documents.
-  * Have a separate sub-folder, e.g., called `Graphics`, to include all images. and If you have many figures coded in `Tikz` or `pgfplots` it is a good idea to have them under a separate folder for more organization.
+  * Have a separate sub-folder, e.g., called `Graphics`, to include all images.
+If you have many figures coded in `Tikz` or `pgfplots` it is a good idea to have them under a separate folder, e.g., `figures`, for more organization.
   * Be consistent in lower/upper case and naming conventions in everything including: names of files, labels of equations, figure, tables, etc.,
   * For bilingual document (in particular Arabic-English), make sure to use `XeTeX`.
 The document will almost compile without any problem as if you are using `PDFLaTeX`.
 If you are using Emacs, just make sure to include `(setq TeX-engine (quote xetex))` in your `.emacs` file.

 # Miscellaneous-Scripts #
 Some general scripts that I created to automate things, including backing up my work (both